The Best Places to Eat in Vava’u

 Sitting along the roadside between Neiafu and Toula Village, Hepi Pizza is a welcome surprise to break a day up of exploring the main islands.
 Overlooking Koko Bay, the outdoor deck offers amazing views to eat your freshly-bakes pizza.
 Either choose cheese, veggie, meat-lover or make your own.

-An interesting find in La Paella Restaurant at the Topana Island Resort.
+[Update: La Paella Restaurant and the Tapana Island Resort has closed].
+An interesting find in La Paella Restaurant at the Tapana Island Resort.
 Open to day-trippers on the island, La Paella is run by a Spanish couple to bring you a real taste of Spain in Tonga.
 Learn more about the resort in the 5 Best Eco Resorts in Vava’u.

 Cafes in Vava’u